-

 A data overview is available in the global energy statistics app

-Total energy consumption per capita remains around 0.7 toe (2022), half the Asian average.
-Electricity consumption per capita reached 990 kWh in 2022, about a third of the Asian average.
+Total energy consumption per capita reached 0.8 toe (2024), half the Asian average.
+Electricity consumption per capita reached 1050 kWh in 2024.

 Interactive Chart India Total Energy Consumption